 Our program offers:

 - A full-time program completed in three terms; ten months in total duration.
 Courses are offered on-campus, only.

 - Conditional Admission for applicants who have a BA (or equivalent), from an accredited university, but who lack the required pre-requisite courses

 - Small classes with opportunities for interaction with classmates and teachers

 - Field practicum opportunities which are supported by a large network of social service agencies and organizations.
 Full-time students are in their practicum settings three days per week throughout the program.
-Part-time students practicum requirements will entail a minimum of two consecutive 7-hour days per week during the practicum period.
+Part-time students practicum requirements will entail a minimum of two 7-hour days per week during business hours, during the practicum period.

 - Opportunities to grow and maximize your potential